sara-nl/clouddocs/general-start.markdown

    A dialogue will pop up, asking you for a few details.
    ![appmarket step 3](images/appmarket_step_3.png)

 4. The first options are the name of the `template` and the `image`.
 You can change the names to something more descriptive to you.
-Once you have many `template`s and `image`s, it will pay off to have good descriptive names of what each of them is.
+Once you have many `template` and `image` objects, it will pay off to have good descriptive names of what each of them is.

 5. The next  setting is the datastore for images.
 Make sure that you select _local images ssd_.